Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae: Results

 The radio flux densities of KISS15s can also help constrain the mass-loss rate of the progenitor.
 Following \citet{Weiler2002}, the mass-loss rate at the peak of the radio synchrotron emission can be found by:

-As these are the only radio observations of these supernovae, and peak radio luminosities in SNe IIn are expected to occur at earlier times \citep{Chevalier2003}, we do not have measurements of the peak radio luminosities.
+As these are the only radio observations of this supernova, and peak radio luminosities in SNe IIn are expected to occur at earlier times \citep{Chevalier2003}, we do not have measurements of the peak radio luminosity.
 We treat the measured C-band luminosity as a lower limit on the peak 6cm luminosity, and calculate a lower limit on the mass-loss rate of \eq{\dot M \gtrsim 3.85 \times 10^{-4}\,M_{\sun}~yr^{-1}}.
 The radio and X-ray detections indicate that, despite the decrease in mass-loss rate, the ejecta-CSM interaction is ongoing.

 The spectral energy distribution of KISS15s (with flux densities measured as described in Section \ref{subsec:R_an}) is displayed in Figure \ref{fig:k15s_r_fits}.
 The spectral rise due to synchrotron emission is expected to follow a powerlaw,